Blogs

 wave

-SpaceX’s statement cited the loss of several Raptor engines in the aft portion of Starship as the primary cause.
-This loss of thrust led to the uncontrolled spin and subsequent loss of the spacecraft.
-While a full investigation is underway in coordination with the FAA, the similarities between this and the January failure suggest underlying design or operational issues require attention.
+SpaceX's official statement pins the blame on the loss of several Raptor engines in the back of Starship.
+Losing that much thrust is, shall we say, problematic.
+It led to a pretty wild, uncontrolled spin before the whole thing disintegrated.
+A full investigation is underway, working with the FAA, but the similarities between this and the January explosion suggest there might be some underlying design or operational issues they need to figure out.
+It kinda felt like watching a slow-motion trainwreck.

 FAQ